Rainking6693/DirectoryBolt/README.md

 **Built with enterprise infrastructure.
 Deployed with confidence.
 Monitored 24/7.** 🚀

 *Infrastructure Status: Production Ready | Monitoring: Active | Auto-scaling: Enabled*

+## Jobs Table Reference

+The AutoBolt worker expects enriched job records.
+See  \\ SCHEMA.md \\  for the full column reference.
+Use  \\ /api/jobs-seed \\  (or Supabase) to create test jobs that include business profile fields so the worker receives complete data.